 Find out what's happening at the Great Alpine Gallery here.

-If you're into social networking you can also follow us on Facebook to help keep up to date with the latest.
-And by joining as a member you'll be able to receive our newsletter via email straight to your inbox so you will always know what's happening at the Gallery.
+If you're into social networking you can also follow us on Facebook and/or on Twitter to help keep up to date with the latest.
+And by joining as a member you'll be able to receive our newsletter and meeting minutes via email straight to your inbox as soon as they're released so you will always know what's happening at the Gallery.

 We are very pleased to announce visual artist Sofie Dieu as our artist for the Great Alpine Artist Residency.
 Sofie will be with us from 22nd August to 5th September, and will be exploring The Geographic Self using inks and other media.